Written by: Dr. Jacquie Jacob, University of Kentucky

 The way the chickens are fed is as important as the feed itself.
 Supply enough feeder space for all the chickens to eat at one time.
 With limited feeder space, some chickens do not get enough to eat.
 Place the feeders so that the trough is at the level of the chickens’ backs.
 This will reduce feed spillage.
 If bantams and large fowl are being fed from the same feeder, adjust the feeder to the height of the bantams.

 Feed should not be stored for more than two months.
-It is also important to keep it in a
+It is also important to keep it in a dry, cool place.
+Old feed can lose its nutritional value and is susceptible to mold.

 The manner in which a pullet is raised to sexual maturity will have a lasting effect on the productive life of the hen.
 Pullets are grown to reach a certain body weight at a specific age.
 Many of the problems that occur in a laying flock can be traced back to insufficient body weight during the growing period.